 The Library & Technology Services (LTS) Advisory Committee meets regularly to discuss LTS policies.
 It is chaired by the Vice President and Vice Provost for Libraries and Technology and consists of faculty, graduate and undergraduate students.

-The Parking Appeals Committee will hear all formal appeals in accordance with Article IX.
+Hears all formal appeals in accordance with Article IX.
 The appeal hearing will be informal and the rules of evidence will not apply.
 Decisions on all appeals may be made as long as three of the five Appeals Committee members are present.
 The decision of the Parking Appeals Committee is final, subject to judicial review as provided by Section 14, Chapter 30A, of the Massachusetts General Laws.
-The Parking Appeals Committee will meet on a monthly basis during the academic year with sufficient regularity to ensure a timely decision.

 Public Safety Committee on Personal Safety